Bubobubobubobubo/topos/README.md

 # Topos

 **Topos is only a Proof of Concept.
 It is not ready for users.
-Please feel freee to contribute but do not expect stable features and/or support!
+Please feel free to contribute but do not expect stable features and/or support!
 Having fun developing it, join me if you want to have fun!**

 Topos is an algorithmic sequencer inspired by the [Monome Teletype](https://monome.org/docs/teletype/).
 It is meant to be ready to use, without installation, from a web browser.
 Topos is still a prototype and is not ready for production use.
 It is not meant to be a clone of the Teletype, but rather a new take on the same concept.
 The goal is to provide a tool that can be used to generate music, but also to learn about live coding and algorithmic music.